 Seed Money (Formerly Kitchen Gardeners International)

 SeedMoney is a great way to catapult your garden’s sustainable fundraising plan.
-They are offering 125 $400 grants this year.
-75 of these will “Challenge Grants” awarded to the first 75 projects that are able to raise $600 via their crowdfunding pages during SeedMoney’s 30-day challenge period running from November 15 to December 15.
-The other 50 will be “Merit Grants” that are more like traditional grants that don’t require that groups raise any funds of their own.
+They are offering Challenge Grants and Merit Grants.
+“Challenge Grants” will be awarded to the first 75 projects that are able to raise $600 via their crowdfunding pages during SeedMoney’s 30-day challenge period running from November 15 to December 15.
+“Merit Grants” are more like traditional grants that don’t require that groups raise any funds of their own.
 Projects that don’t win Challenge Grants will automatically be considered for Merit Grants.
 Groups get to keep whatever funds they raise via their crowdfunding page whether or not they reach their funding target.

 SARE Farmer Grants